 Make it a habit to encourage or serve your spouse.
 It can be easy to be in your own rut, doing your own things, serving your kids, clients, employees, friends, etc. without doing something selfless in your closest relationship.
 Sometimes, the people closest to us in proximity become so a part of our space we begin to take them for granted.
 Having a reminder to do at least one thing to invest in your spouse each day helps ensure against that.

-I use an app called Streaks to track my daily disciplines.
-One of these disciplines is a reminder to intentionally serve my spouse.
 Each day, this might be something different.
-Sometimes, it's a text message telling her I love her and care about her.
+Sometimes, it's a text message telling my spouse I love her and care about her.
 Sometimes, it's doing the dishes or taking our son in the morning so she can sleep in later.
 These words of encouragement or acts of service don't have to be grand.
 They're a way to build a more selfless perspective in my marriage.
 Apart from Christ, I am a selfish human being.
 Daily reminders to put a check on this selfishness by doing something selfless help sanctify not only my actions, but also my outlook.

-You might feel as if a check list or reminder is somehow taking from the relationship, making it more methodical than warm.
+You might feel as if a check list, reminder, or "daily ritual" is somehow taking from the relationship, making it more methodical than warm.
 I'd argue, however, these triggers are more about keeping you accountable to loving your spouse than they are about checking a box.
 The why behind this daily action is this: to cultivate a deeper servant-hearted mentality toward my spouse through intentional, daily acts of selflessness.

 Go on a date night.
 Changing your environment helps facilitate times of connection in your relationship.
 A weekly date night is a great way to do this.
 Going to a restaurant or someplace else creates a different atmosphere, a different set of expectations, and fewer distractions that all serve your relationship.
 Put your phone on silent, figure out childcare (if necessary), and make date nights a priority.
 They don't have to be expensive or extensive.
 Regular dates contribute to a culture where regular connection is normative.
 My friend Scott Kedersha put together a list of date night ideas if you're stuck (plus, he's been on the podcast talking about maintaining a healthy marriage, too).